 Creative Arts in the Community: Literature in Action

-Dissertation OR Practice Project
+Publishing Dissertation OR Journalism Project

 Potential careers for graduates include; publishing, publication management, editorial acquisition, copyediting, developmental editing, literary representation, marketing, copywriting, digital content editing, print production, distribution, bookselling, copyright and licensing management.
 Skills are transferable to any organisation requiring publishing skills.